James W. C. Pennington

-Early life and education
+Early life

 James was born into slavery in 1807, at a Tilghman plantation on the Eastern Shore of Maryland.
 When he was four years old, James and his mother were given to Frisby Tilghman, their master's son, as a wedding gift.
 They were taken by the younger Tilghman to his new plantation called Rockland, near Hagerstown in western Maryland.
 There James was trained as a carpenter and blacksmith.
 On October 28, 1827, at the age of nineteen, James escaped from the plantation, leaving behind his parents and eleven siblings.

-After a series of misadventures James reached Adams County, Pennsylvania, where he was taken in by the Quakers William and Phoebe Wright.
-They were glad to assist the fugitive from slavery, and began to teach him to read and write, as well as paying him wages for his work.
-As James was illiterate, Wright began to teach him to read and write.
-James adopted the middle name "William" after his benefactor, and the surname "Pennington," after Isaac Penington, an English man who was prominent in Quaker history.
+Pennington reached Adams County, Pennsylvania, where he was taken in by the Quakers William and Phoebe Wright.
+They assisted the fugitive from slavery, and paid him wages for his work.
+As Pennington was illiterate, Wright began to teach him to read and write.
+Pennington adopted the middle name "William" after his benefactor, and the surname "Pennington," after Isaac Penington, an English man who was prominent in Quaker history.

 Move to New York

 Moving north to Brooklyn, New York, a year later in 1828, Pennington found work as a coachman for a wealthy lawyer.
 He continued his education, paying tutors out of his earnings, and teaching himself Latin and Greek.
 New York's law for gradual abolition of slavery did not completely free all adults until 1827.
 In the early 1800s Kings County and Brooklyn on Long Island still had many enslaved laborers, as they were important to the agricultural economy of the area at the time.

 Pennington attended the first Negro National Convention in Philadelphia in 1829.
-He continued to be active in the Negro Convention movement, becoming its presiding officer in 1853.
+He continued to be active in the Negro Convention Movement, becoming its presiding officer in 1853.
 Within five years he had learned so much that he was hired to teach school in Newtown (present-day Elmhurst, Queens, in western Long Island).
+It was he who married there Frederick Douglass and his fiancée.

 He also became involved in the Shiloh Presbyterian Church, Manhattan.

+Education

-Wanting more education, he was allowed to audit classes at Yale University, though with the proviso that he must sit in the back of the room and not ask questions.
-After completing his studies in the Yale Divinity School, Pennington was ordained to the ministry of the Congregational Church.
-He first served a congregation on Long Island, probably in Queens.
+Pennington applied to Yale Divinity School but was denied admission due to the color of his skin.
+Yale administrators allowed Pennington to take classes at Yale University without formally matriculating, but under degrading conditions.
+He was not allowed to speak or ask a question in class, borrow a book from the library, or add his name to the Yale catalog, humiliations that he called "oppression."
+After completing his studies at Yale Divinity School, Pennington was ordained to the ministry of the Congregational Church, suggesting that the church recognized he had received a Yale education.

-It is important to note that Pennington was never formally accepted as a student at Yale University in the 1830s.
-He was allowed to attend classes, but he could not participate as a student, nor did he ever receive any degree or certificate at Yale.
-It was not until 2016 that the Yale Divinity School honored Pennington by renaming a classroom in his honor.

-The first Black student to receive a degree at Yale University was Richard Henry Green, in 1857.
+On April 24, 2023, Yale awarded Pennington a M.A.
+Privatim, acknowledging, "Although we cannot return to Pennington...the access and privileges [he was] denied when [he] studied at Yale, we recognize [his] work and honor [his legacy] by conferring on [him a] M.A.
+Privatim degree."